telosnetwork/telos-decide/docs/DeveloperGuide.md

 # Trail Developer Guide

 In this Developer Guide, we will explore Trail's suite of platform services available to any prospective contract developer.
 We will follow an example throughout the guide to help establish the general flow and lifecycle of running a ballot and/or registry.
-The Trail Contract API will be introduced guide as certain sections become relevant to the task at hand.
+The Trail Contract API will be introduced in this guide as certain sections become relevant to the task at hand.
 For a more straightforward breakdown of Trail's Contract API without the example fluff, see the [Trail Contract API](ContractAPI.md) document.

 ## Understanding Trail's Role